 SHREK 2, THE LION KING, and TOY STORY 3 made over $400 million.
 FINDING NEMO and SHREK THE THIRD made over $300 million.

 Frankly, previews for animated horror shows make me want to hold off on taking my granddaughters to see even the less frightening fare at my local theaters.
 Clearly, parents and grandparents have much more control ordering the DVD from Netflix a few months later.
 If by chance there’s a nasty preview attached, you have the option to skip it.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!